Karlbovski/docker-wp/.github/readme.md

 ### 2. MySql doesn't allow to upload packets bigger than 4MB
 This was causing an issue with the wpvivid-backup plugin preventing me to upload backups.
+> SOLVED

-> SOLVED - In Docker Compose we can pass commands to the mysql service-container we are building:
+> In Docker Compose we can also pass commands directly to the mysql service-container we are building:
 ```yml
 ...
 services: